amiune/nano-blog/README.md

 # Nano Blog

 Minimal javascript ajax blog for github pages using markdown for posts.
+See [live demo here](https://hernan.amiune.com/nano-blog/#!post1-nano-blog)

 The goals of nano blog are:
 - Easy to deploy (no installation or builds)